 So if you want to come, I guess you have to go to the southern border where they just process you and let you in.

-Now, I know we don't talk about maybe it's not fashionable to talk about government spending, but I'll just give you the numbers and you can do the simple math in your head.
+Now, I know we don't talk about, maybe it's not fashionable to talk about government spending, but I'll just give you the numbers and you can do the simple math in your head.

-Our government spent nineteen thousand seven hundred and sixty-two dollars per person last year.
+Our government spent $19,762 per person last year.

-Um that is an awful high amount of money.
+That is an awful high amount of money.

 Federal spending could hit 20,881 per person.